originphp/website/source/docs/model/validation.md

 A validation rule array consists of the following keys:

-- *rule* - this is the name of the rule to run
+- *rule*: this is the name of the rule to run
-- *message* - error message to display if validation fails
+- *message*: error message to display if validation fails
-- *on* - default is `null`.
+- *on*: default is `null`.
 You can also set to `create` or `update` to only check validation rule when a record is created or updated.
-- *required* - default is `false`.
-If this is set to true then this means the data must include the key regardless if it is empty or not.
-For example you might want an owner id to always be present when creating a record.
-If you set required, then this means
+- *required*: default is `false`.
+If set to true then if the value is blank, validation will fail.
+This is so you don't have to create two rules, one for required (not blank) and another say for example email.
+- *allowBlank* - default is `false`.
+If the value is empty validation automatically fails.
+Set to true to skip validation on empty values.
+Not the same as required, this just allows a validation test to pass or fail on empty values.
+This is a fine grain control.
+Lets say you have a `minLength` rule on a non required field, and the value is empty.
+Validation would fail, however `allowBlank` will allow validation to pass in this instance.

 ## Validation Rules